cilium/cilium/Documentation/install/upgrade.rst

     connectivity.
 If this option is set to ``false`` during an upgrade to 1.4.0 or later, then it may cause one-time disruptions during the upgrade.

-  * New flannel CNI integration mode options (tech preview):
+  * New flannel CNI integration mode options (beta):

     * ``flannel-master-device``: When running Cilium with policy enforcement enabled on top of Flannel, the BPF programs will be installed on the